Table of Contents

 = 2* 1.125 + 14 + 14 + (9/12) (converting 9” to ft)

 = 31 ft

-Total external breadth of the walls = thickness of each external walls + width of rooms + thickness of internal wall
+The total external breadth of the walls = thickness of each external wall + width of rooms + thickness of the internal wall

 = 12 + 8 + 2 * 1.125 + (9/12)

 = 23 ft

 Plinth Area of the Building = Area of the out-to-out dimensions

 If 14′ * 8′ is given as room measurement;

 a.
 The first value is always the x-direction value.

 b.
 The second value is always the y-direction value.